Last updated August 3, 2018

 Adjustments for seasonal and trading-day variations

-System), which is an internationally accepted standard for the commodity classification of traded
+(Harmonized System), which is an internationally accepted standard for the commodity classification

-goods.
-The Harmonized System describes and measures the characteristics of the goods and is the
+of traded goods.
+The Harmonized System describes and measures the characteristics of the goods

-basis for the systems used in the United States: Schedule B for exports and Harmonized Tariff Schedule
+and is the basis for the systems used in the United States: Schedule B for exports and Harmonized

-for imports.
-Combining trade into approximately 140 export and 140 import end-use categories makes
+Tariff Schedule for imports.
+Combining trade into approximately 140 export and 140 import end-use

-data are then summed to the six end-use aggregates for publication (see Exhibit 6).
-These data
+data.
+These adjusted data are then summed to the six end-use aggregates for publication (see Exhibit

-are provided to BEA, from the Census Bureau, for use in the NIPAs and in the U.S international
+6).
+The Census Bureau provides these data to BEA for use in the NIPAs and in the U.S international

 transactions accounts (balance of payments accounts).